The character does not so much sleep as fall into a coma

 - Caitlin of the Unova Elite Four is this in Black and White.

 - In Mario & Luigi: Bowser's Inside Story, Luigi sleeps through a meeting and an attack from Bowser.
 He only wakes up when Bowser inhales him after breaking into Peach's castle for a second time.
+(Though given that he was scratching and moving around, it's likely he was only pretending to be asleep to avoid having to fight Bowser).

 - General White in Paper Mario: The Thousand-Year Door, who first has been followed across the world map, Mario missing him by seconds, then woken up by Mario's attacks to get permission to use the cannon at Fahr Outpost.
 Funnier yet, he was trying to find Mario the entire time...